farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Safe_Attachments.md

 16. Leave the Client 1 VM and the Safe Attachments tab in your Edge browser open for the next lab.

 **NOTE:** Unfortunately, we are unable to create a training lab in which you can validate the Safe Attachments policy that you just created.
 To do so, you must send an email that contains a malicious attachment.
-There are some common test viruses that are available, such as the EICAR test virus; however, with well-known test viruses such as EICAR, the messages in which they are attached get quarantined before they can be processed by Windows Defender for Office 365.
+There are some common test viruses that are available, such as the EICAR test virus.
+However, with well-known test viruses such as EICAR, the messages in which they are attached get quarantined before they can be processed by Microsoft Defender for Office 365.
 Since the Safe Attachments functionality is meant to protect against unknown and zero-day viruses and malware, it is very difficult, and not recommended, to create such an attachment.

-That being said, after you have defined Safe Attachment policies in your real-world environment, one good way to see how the service is working is by viewing Advanced Threat Protection reports.
-For more information on using ATP reporting to validate your Safe Links and Safe Attachment policies, see [View reports for Office 365 Advanced Threat Protection](https://docs.microsoft.com/en-us/office365/securitycompliance/view-reports-for-atp).
+That being said, after you have defined Safe Attachment policies in your real-world environment, one good way to see how the service is working is by viewing the security-related reports in Microsoft Defender for Office 365.
+For more information on using these reports to validate your Safe Links and Safe Attachment policies, see [View Defender for Office 365 reports in the Microsoft 365 Defender portal]([https://learn.microsoft.com/microsoft-365/security/office-365-security/view-reports-for-mdo]).

 # Proceed to Lab 2 - Exercise 2